ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### TEAM RE-ROLLS

 Every Blood Bowl team will have a number of team re-rolls to use during a game.
 A team will start each game with its full complement of team re-rolls.
-Any used during the first half of a game are replenished in full at the start of the second half, but unused team re-rolls do not carry over from the first half to the second half (or from one fixttureto the next in league play):
+Any used during the first half of a game are replenished in full at the start of the second half, but unused team re-rolls do not carry over from the first half to the second half (or from one fixture to the next in league play):

 * Team re-rolls can only be used when a team is active, during its own team turn.
 * Team re-rolls cannot be used to re-roll: